definaa2412/Tweet-Emotion-Detection/README.md

   In this project, we are going to create a recurrent neural network and train it on a tweet emotion dataset to to recognize emotions in tweets.
 This is a multi class classification problem.
 We will be using TensorFlow as our machine learning framework.

 ## Dataset
   The dataset is used from [Hugging Face](https://huggingface.co/datasets/emotion) containing English Twitter messages with six basic emotions: anger, fear, joy, love, sadness, and surprise.
+This data consists of three data set, such as train data, validation data and test data with each total data 16000, 2000, 2000 respectively.

 ## Summary
 ### Data Preprocessing